-The RUGER® REDHAWK® revolver is a double-action firearm which is specifically designed for heavy Magnum cartridges and embodies many advanced features.
-The crane and cylinder assembly of the REDHAWK® revolver locks directly into the frame, both at the rear of the cylinder and at the front of the crane.
-The ejector rod serves as an ejector - it does not rotate with the cylinder.
-The hammer and trigger are powered by opposite ends of the same coil spring which is in the frame behind the trigger.
-The components which link the trigger and hammer to this spring transmit spring energy with minimum friction loss.
-All of this mechanism is readily removable without tools and dismantles, along with the cylinder/crane group, into a small number of subassemblies for inspection and cleaning (See Figure 1 and Figure 2, p.
+The RUGER® GP100® revolver is a double action firearm which is specifically designed for heavy magnum cartridges and embodies many features found in the famous RUGER® REDHAWK® and SECURITY-SIX® revolvers.
+It is the first of an entirely new generation of Ruger double action revolvers.
+The unique frame extension permits the use of full wrap-around style grips of any desired configuration.
+This feature reduces overall weight.
+The crane and cylinder assembly of the GP100 revolver locks directly into the frame, both at the rear of the cylinder and at the front of the crane.
+The ejector rod serves only as an ejector - it does not rotate with the cylinder.
+All of this mechanism is readily removable without tools and dismantles, along with the cylinder/crane group. into a small number of subassemblies for inspection and cleaning (see Figure 2, p.
 8).

-The internal parts are installed either through the top or bottom of the grip-frame; therefore, no side plate is needed.
+The internal parts are installed either through the top or bottom of the gripframe; therefore, no side plate is needed.
 The resulting double solid frame contributes greatly to the extraordinary strength and reliability of these revolvers.

-The RUGER® REDHAWK® revolver has a transfer bar which is connected directly to the trigger.
-The transfer bar - which is raised into firing position as the trigger is pulled to the rear - transmits the energy of the hammer blow to the firing pin.
+The RUGER® GP100® revolver has a transfer bar which is connected directly to the trigger.
 The transfer-bar safety system provides that the hammer blow can be transmitted to the firing pin only when the trigger is pulled all the way to the rear.
 This is a positive internal safety feature.